pjy0422/digitalhuman/RolePlay_Villain/README.md

 </div>

 ### Impact of Reasoning

-Contrary to expectations, enabling chain-of-thought reasoning does not improve villain portrayal and can even degrade performance:
+Contrary to expectations, enabling chain-of-thought (CoT) reasoning does not improve villain portrayal and can even degrade performance.

 <div align="center">